zhangjinshui-nerveee/nerveee-web/source/_posts/dumbphone.md

 The answer is simple: apps.
 Notifications, infinite scrolling, and social media are engineered to grab your attention.
 Disabling notifications isn't enough because the apps themselves are always there, tempting you to check them.
 The solution?
 Don't install distracting apps in the first place.

+# Convert Your Smart Phone to A Dumbphone
-# Step 1: Perform a Digital Declutter
+## Step 1: Perform a Digital Declutter

 To determine which apps are truly necessary, I recommend reading Digital Minimalism by Cal Newport.
 This book offers practical advice for cutting out digital noise and deciding what truly adds value to your life.
 Keep only essential apps.